opengeospatial/ets-wfs20/README.md

 * _GML application schemas defining features and feature collections_

-The WFS 2.0 test suite is schema-aware in the sense that the WFS under test does not need to support any particular application schema or to be loaded with specialized test data.
+The WFS 2.0 test suite is schema-aware in the sense that the WFS under test does not need to support any particular application schemas or to be loaded with special test data.
 However, the following preconditions must be satisfied:

 * The GML application schema meets the requirements of the GML conformance class "GML application schemas defining features and feature collections" (ISO 19136, A.1.4).